atlas0fd00m/CanCat/README.md

 `./CanCat.py -I CanInTheMiddle -p /dev/tty.usbmodem1411 -S 500K`

-where the -p option is your port and -S is the CAN Baud rate
+( where the -p option is your port and -S is the CAN Baud rate.)

-Most of the commands for CanInTheMiddle are the same as the normal CanCat interface.
+Most of the commands for Can-in-the-Middle are the same as the normal CanCat interface.
 Functions that report only what has been received on the Isolation side have Iso appended to the end of the function name.
 For example: